alexcj10/portfolio/README.md

 # Alexcj10 Portfolio

 This repository contains my personal portfolio website.
-The purpose of this project is to showcase my work, projects, and technical interests while I continue learning and building in the fields of Data Science, Artificial Intelligence, and modern web technologies.
+It is a space where I share the projects I am working on and document my learning journey in Data Science, Artificial Intelligence, and Machine Learning.

-The website presents information about me, the technologies I use, and the projects I am currently working on.
-It is designed to be simple, responsive, and easy to navigate so visitors can quickly explore my work and understand my technical background.
+The portfolio highlights my interests, experiments, and projects as I continue developing my skills and exploring ideas in AI and data-driven technologies.
+It is meant to give visitors a clear view of what I am currently learning and building.

-The portfolio is deployed online and can be accessed here:
+You can view the live portfolio here:
 https://alexcj10.vercel.app